diipanshuu/Ted-Talks-Data-Analysis/README.md

-# Ted-Talks-Data-Analysis
+# Ted-Talks-Data-Analysis :
-This is the analysis based on dataset available on Kaggle.
-We have checked whether their are null values or not in the dataset and removed the null values also!
+# This is the analysis based on the dataset available on Kaggle.
+We have checked whether there are null values or not in the dataset and removed the null values also!